Parking in St. Augustine

 Park and Ride Shuttles (peak visitation periods only)

 During the very busiest times of the year — on select dates during the annual Nights of Lights and during some one-time celebrations, like the city’s 450th Celebration in 2015 — the city provides a free park and ride shuttle service where visitors can park in lots just outside the historic area and ride a shuttle into town.
-This service is available for Nights of LIghts in 2016 on Saturdays in the month of December 2016.
-Visit here for information about the Nights of Lights shuttle, including routes, parking locations, and hours of operation.
+This service is TBA for Nights of Lights in 2017.

 Alternative Ways of Getting Around